Jusolijus17/LaserSync/README.md

 - **Patterns**: Choose a pattern by tapping on the desired pattern button.
 Enable BPM sync to automatically cycle through patterns.
 - **Modes**: Switch between different modes using the mode buttons.
 - **BPM Multiplier**: Adjust the BPM multiplier using the plus and minus buttons to slow down or speed up the synchronization.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or feedback, please contact [your email].